Jin-l1/dotfiles/README.md

 ./fresh.sh
 ```

+4. Change the `[user]` entries in `.gitconfig` to your own.

-4. After mackup is synced with your cloud storage, restore preferences by running `mackup restore`
+5. After mackup is synced with your cloud storage, restore preferences by running `mackup restore`
-5. Restart your computer to finalize the process
+6. Restart your computer to finalize the process

 ### Cleaning your old Mac (optionally)